DeadWaveWave/waveforge/.cursor-en/README.md

-# Cursor-Vibe-Coding: A Human-AI Collaborative Software Development Methodology
+# WaveForge: A Human-AI Collaborative Software Development Methodology

-Welcome to `Cursor-Vibe-Coding`!
+Welcome to `WaveForge`!
 This is a highly structured software development workflow designed specifically for **collaboration between humans and AI developers**.
 It's more than just a collection of tools or files; it's a "Coding Vibe"—a way of working that aims to maximize the potential of human-AI collaboration through a **structured, transparent, auditable, and continuously improving** process.

 The core idea of this project is to break down the complex software development process into a series of clearly defined roles, document outputs that follow standard templates, and AI behaviors driven by precise rules, thereby achieving efficient, high-quality development iterations.